 Kulju previously worked as the Society’s visiting artist in 2017-2018, and will start working at the Art Department in April 2024.

-Watch how Shozo Michikawa contorts clay and captivates crowds in his signature style at HB381.
+Shozo Michikawa contorts clay and captivates crowds during a live demonstration at HB381.

 All eyes are on Japanese ceramicist Shozo Michikawa’s latest expressive, gestural sculptures at Hostler Burrows’ Tribeca outpost, HB381.